 No, claims cannot be submitted until the start of the following calendar month.

-Claims are due at the end of the calendar month after the Staged Supply Services were performed, e.g. Staged Supply Services performed in March would need to be submitted by the end of April.
+Claims are due by the end of the calendar month after the Staged Supply Services were performed, e.g. Staged Supply Services performed in March would need to be submitted by the end of April.

 Yes, this information must be provided in the Portal during Program registration.